Prasheel-IITI/Weather-App-Dynamic-BG/README.md

 # Weather-App-Dynamic-BG
-## Weather App to Dynamically find the weather with the feature of changing background as per the weather
+## Weather App to Dynamically find the weather along with the feature of changing background as per the weather